-- We are not currently recruiting AmeriCorps members.
-Visit our member positions page to learn more about these opportunities and check back in November!
+- We are currently recruiting AmeriCorps members for nine-month positions!
+Visit our member positions page to learn more about these opportunities, then review open positions on our web map and apply online.

 The majority of the positions we offer are 11-month AmeriCorps crew positions, in which members serve on five-member crews led by a supervisor.
 We also provide 15 eleven-month Individual Placement AmeriCorps positions, in which members serve individually with natural resource organizations across the state.